Advertiser Disclosure

 How often are there point purchase promotions?

-Unfortunately, no airline or hotel programs count purchased points or miles towards elite status qualification.
+No airline or hotel programs count purchased points or miles toward elite status qualification.

 Jarrod West's image